Many dislike or do not understand the word, but every church and every believer leans upon some system of doctrine.

 Knowing that God has provided His Church with pastors-teachers who are appointed according to His sovereign will to shepherd and equip the Church “for works of service, so that the body of Christ may be built up”, we will strive to devote ourselves to study God’s Word under their sound, biblical teaching with the goal of being prepared to serve Jesus, imitating Him to become more and more like Him.
 (Ephesians 4:11-12; Hebrews 4:12; Hebrews 13:17; I Peter 2:21)

-Knowing that our local congregation has been established by God to be a lampstand, radiating the glorious light of the Gospel to the world, we will strive to maintain a deep love for proclaiming the good news of man’s redemption through God’s Son, our Savior Jesus Christ.
+Knowing that our local congregation has been established by God to be a lampstand, radiating the glorious light of the Gospel outward, even to the uttermost parts of the world, we will strive to maintain a deep love for proclaiming the good news of man’s redemption through God’s Son, our Savior Jesus Christ.
 (Matthew 5:13-16, 28:19-20; II Timothy 4:2; Romans 1:16)

-Knowing that Jesus has commanded us to “Go and make disciples”, we will go; to our lost neighbors as individuals – to our city as a local congregation – and to the world as missionaries, and we will strive to teach all things that He has commanded, and to proclaim the good news of reconciliation with God through the finished work of Jesus Christ, crucified and resurrected.
+Knowing that Jesus has commanded us to “Go and make disciples”, we will go; to our lost neighbors individually; to our city as a local congregation; and to the world as missionaries; striving to teach all things that He has commanded, and to proclaim the good news of reconciliation with God through the finished work of Jesus Christ, crucified, resurrected and victorious.
 (Matthew 28:19-20; I Corinthians 1:23-25)

-Knowing that God has graciously promised to care for us, and faithfully provide all of our needs, we will strive to be hospitable, generous and giving of our time, money and resources, cheerfully supporting the mission of our church and like-minded ministries and missions, for the gospel to go forth for the glory of God alone.
+Knowing that God has graciously promised to care for us, and faithfully provide all of our needs, we will strive to be hospitable, generous and giving of our time, money and resources, cheerfully supporting the mission of our church and like-minded ministries and missions, for the gospel to go forth, proclaiming salvation in Jesus Christ alone, to the glory of God alone.
 (Matthew 6:19-21, 24-26; II Corinthians 8:12-15, 9:7; I Peter 4:8-9)

 Knowing that “God’s love abides in us,” and since we have been blessed with “the world’s goods,” we will strive to be generous and sacrificial in our giving to support those in need, both within and without our congregation, not “closing our hearts against them.”
-From our abundance we will also strive to generously and sacrificially support the work and ministries of our local church.
+From our abundance we will also strive to generously and sacrificially support the work, ministries, and missions of our local church.
 (Matthew 25:35-40; I John 3:17, Romans 12:13)